gridbugs/gridbugs.org/content/blog/ocaml-tooling-surprises/index.md

 ## Conclusions

-As for my synth library, due to the friction I experienced developing it in OCaml, and the future frustration I anticipated if I continued the project, I switched to Rust.
+As for my synth library, due to the friction I experienced developing it in OCaml, and to avoid the future frustration I anticipated if I continued the project, I switched to Rust.
 The Rust rewrite is [here](https://github.com/gridbugs/caw).